CloudBees action: Check out a Git repository

 No

-Default is true.
-When true, the token or SSH key is configured with the local Git config.
+The default value is true.
+When true, the SSH key is configured within the local Git config.
+This enables subsequently run scripts to execute using authenticated Git commands.

 ref